alperkaya0/infix-to-postfix-converter-and-postfix-calculator/README.md

 # infix-to-postfix-postfix-calculator

-This project is one hundred percent peculiar.
+Code of this project is one hundred percent peculiar.
 It was asked at one of the Akbank's coding exam.

 - Converts Infix to Postfix and then solves it by using postfix.
 - Uses a stack to convert, uses 2 stacks to solve it by using postfix.